Lately, you’ve been dreaming of having your own suckermouth pleco, but don’t really want to look after a 2 feet long monster.

 The most distinctive differences between the two, in layman’s terms, are the maximum growth size and the coloration.

-Rubber lips have spots on their head where the rubber pleco (also known as Chubby pleco) has somewhat crossed stripes.
+Rubber Lipped plecos have spots on their head where the Rubber pleco (also known as Chubby pleco) has somewhat crossed stripes.

 I’ve chosen two photos with a pronounced distinctive coloration so that you could compare them.